codeoverflow-org/nodecg-io-docs/docs/samples/xdotool.md

 ### Configure the Xdotool sample bundle

-1. In NodeCG, create a new xdotool service instance using the left upper menu.
+1. In NodeCG, create a new xdotool service instance.

-2. Enter settings port `-1` tells nodecg-io to use a locally installed xdotool.
+2. Enter settings port `-1` tells nodecg-io to use a locally installed xdotool:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Configure local xdotool in monaco (the text-editor on the right) using this config:

     ```json
     {